-The mismatch theory states that we currently live in an environment that is mismatched to the genes we have because we are designed to live the way our ancestors did.
+The mismatch theory states that we currently live in an environment that is mismatched to the genes we have because the genes we have are designed to live the way our ancestors did.

 The mismatch theory is based on the theory that the human genome has yet to adapt to our new environment because this environment has come on so fast.
-Twelve thousand years might seem like a long time, but if you look back at the history of life on Earth (billions of years) and the history of humans on that Earth (200,000 years or more), you see that it’s actually a relatively short period of time.
+12,000 years might seem like a long time, but if you look back at the history of life on earth (billions of years) and the history of humans on that earth (200,000 years or more), you see that it’s actually a relatively short period of time.

 Here are a few of the new environmental factors affecting humans today:

-- Most humans eat a diet full of processed foods made from industrial seed oils, grains, and sugars.
-As a result, a huge percentage of the world is obese and struggling with food-related diseases.
+- Most humans eat a diet full of processed foods made from industrial seed oils, grains and sugars.
+As a result, a huge percent of the world is obese and struggling with food related disease.

 - Modern humans sit more and move less, both contributing to an increase in disease and a lower quality of life.
 (Our ancestors walked an average of 13 miles a day.)

-- Modern humans spend most of their time indoors—some estimates put it above 90% of waking hours for those living in first-world countries.
-As a result, many suffer from low Vitamin D levels, high toxicity levels, and a host of other mental and physical issues.
+- Modern humans spend most of their time indoors—some estimates putting it above 90% of waking hours for those living in first world countries.
+As a result, many suffer from low Vitamin D levels, high toxicity levels and a host of other mental and physical issues.
 (Hint: we are made to be in nature.)